 Step 3: Calculate Present Value of Cash Flows

 Once the future cash flows and discount rate have been determined, the next step is to calculate the present value of each cash flow.
+Despite theoretical recommendations, 78% of companies use hurdle rates that exceed their calculated weighted average cost of capital (WACC), with an average buffer of over 5 percentage points.
 This is done by applying the discounting formula for each cash inflow:

 By calculating the present value of each cash inflow, businesses can aggregate these values to determine the total present value of cash inflows over the investment period.
 This total present value is then used in the final NPV calculation.